Balos beach in Chania lies in the northwestern tip of Crete, about 55km west of Chania town and 17km northwest of

 It stops at the Venetian fortress of Gramboussa for about 1.5 hours and then anchors to Balos beach for another 2 hours.

 Another way to reach Balos is by rented cars or motorbikes on a paved road which starts at the village of Kaliviani.

-If you start your journey early in the morning, you can get there before the boats arrive and the beach gets way too crowded.
+If you start your journey early in the morning, you can get there before the boats arrive when the beach gets way too crowded.